Configuration

 Probe ISP/TSM Configuration (local&remote)

 Once you specified this entry, click on “Probe ISP/TSM Configuration”.
-This will start your SPECTRUM PROTECT client with the specified Optfile.
-Make sure the output of “Probe” matches what you expected to see (SPECTRUM PROTECT node name, server etc.).
+This will start your STORAGE PROTECT client with the specified Optfile.
+Make sure the output of “Probe” matches what you expected to see (STORAGE PROTECT node name, server etc.).
 In case “Probe” fails, don’t continue until you have solved the issue.
-If in doubt, open a Windows command line, change to the directory you defined as “ISP/TSM Client Location” and enter “dsmc q se -optfile=TSM_Optfile” where TSM_Optfile is the SPECTRUM PROTECT client option file you entered as “ISP/TSM Optfile” in MAGS.
-If that doesn’t work, refer to IBM’s SPECTRUM PROTECT client documentation to solve the problem.
+If in doubt, open a Windows command line, change to the directory you defined as “ISP/TSM Client Location” and enter “dsmc q se -optfile=TSM_Optfile” where TSM_Optfile is the STORAGE PROTECT client option file you entered as “ISP/TSM Optfile” in MAGS.
+If that doesn’t work, refer to IBM’s STORAGE PROTECT client documentation to solve the problem.
 If the client prompts for a password, make sure you have the “passwordaccess generate” client option set and the password has been initialized properly.

 Note